Family observation

 • have a first degree in social work, psychology, medicine, nursing, education or any allied field, or are able to demonstrate an equivalent level of relevant experience

-• are working or volunteering in a setting where you have the opportunity to work with families and/or couples of two or more generations, either in a professional role or as part of a reflecting team
+• be working or volunteering in a setting where you have the opportunity to work with families and/or couples of two or more generations, either in a professional role or as part of a reflecting team

 Home

-£ 3,570 per year (2025/26)
+£ 3,570 (2025/26)

 International

-£ 7,140 per year (2025/26)
+£ 7,140 (2025/26)

 Assessment